Bomb squad called to Liverpool hospital as police cordon surrounds car

 Bomb squad, ambulances and forensic team all spotted attending scene

-Police are dealing with an “incident” outside Liverpool Women’s Hospital, where members of the public are being turned away.
+Police are dealing with an “incident” outside Liverpool Women’s Hospital, after being called to the scene at around 11am.

-It comes after images of a car on fire – allegedly in the hospital’s car park – and another burnt out were shared on social media.
+Images of a car on fire – allegedly in the hospital’s car park – and another burnt out were shared on social media.
 One of the people who posted the photos to Twitter claimed his friend who “works” at the NHS site had sent them to him.

 Meanwhile, footage shared by the Liverpool Echo shows a thick cloud of smoke appearing to originate from the car park – though it is not possible to see what is actually burning.
-Two loud bangs can also be heard in the clip.
+Two loud bangs can be heard in the clip, too.

 Armed officers have been spotted at the scene, according to reporters there, as well as an ambulance, forensics team and fire and rescue service.